VYO Chamber & Orchestral Summer Intensive

 Artist Teacher of Flute

-An active teacher and performer, Jessica is a member of the Jackson Symphony (Tenn.) and performs with Music City Baroque.
+An active teacher and performer, Jessica Dunnavant is a member of the Jackson Symphony (Tenn.) and performs with Music City Baroque.
 She previously taught at Texas A&M-Kingsville, Florida State, and Middle Tennessee State University.
 Jessica holds degrees from MTSU, the University of Maryland, and Florida State.
 Read more +

 Fred Sienkiewicz, trumpet